akw0088/altEngine/readme.md

 Linux:
 	Linux will need glx, opengl development headers, openal sdk (freealut should work) Once you have prereq's just type make

-	Note: defaulting to Software renderering use -DOPENGL instead of -DSOFTWARE for opengl (left software as a default as it has less dependencies)
+	Note: defaulting to Software rendering use -DOPENGL instead of -DSOFTWARE in the makefile for opengl (left software as a default as it has less dependencies)

 Windows:
 	You will need glew: